 Opportunities for participation in fieldwork

-The current setup of the field research on Homopus boulengeri in South Africa allows participation of up to 6 enthusiasts per year.
-They will join the fieldwork as volunteers, during periods of 14, 21 or 42 days.
+The current setup of the field research on Chersobius boulengeri in South Africa allows participation of several enthusiasts each year.
+They will join the fieldwork as volunteers.
 Volunteers help to find tortoises in the field, receive training in taking recordings, and eventually gather much of the data themselves.
+They will also be trained to perform radio telemetry.

 The nights will be spent in a small lodge.
 Facilities are good and there will be time to learn more about the local flora and fauna.
 In general, fieldwork periods are a great experience to learn about the country, its people, flora and fauna, and to have a good time working together in an international team of tortoise enthusiasts.
 Click here for some fieldwork impressions.
 The primary language during the fieldwork will be English.

 Volunteers will cover expenses for their flight and food themselves, and they will contribute to national travel expenses (travelling by car) and accommodation.
 Accommodation, food and petrol are cheap in South Africa, compared to European standards.
 It is impossible to give an exact amount, but as an indication, the total costs per person should be in the range of € 600-800 (excluding flight) for three weeks.
-The Homopus Research Foundation will cover all the costs for research materials and equipment.
+Dwarf Tortoise Conservation will cover all the costs for research materials and equipment.

-If you are interested to participate in Homopus boulengeri fieldwork, please send us a message providing details about yourself and your background.
-The exact dates of the fieldwork will be fixed several months prior to each study period, allowing sufficient time to book a flight that will arrive in South Africa at the exact date.
+If you are interested to participate in Chersobius boulengeri fieldwork, please send us a message providing details about yourself and your background.

-In case you have additional questions, please also do not hesitate to contact the Homopus Research Foundation.
+In case you have additional questions, please also do not hesitate to contact Dwarf Tortoise Conservation.